spolanyev/speed-comparison/README.md

 # About

-I used the languages I know to list directory and then read 2 files from each of 1286 folders.
-One file should read the entire file, the second - only the first line.
+I used the languages I know to list a directory and then read 2 files from each of 1286 folders.
+One file should be read entirely, the second - only the first line.

 Windows 10 and Docker on WSL2 (synchronized with filesystem by volumes) on SSD Samsung 870 EVO 500GB